 In addition to Ess and Becker, several members of the Muwekma Ohlone tribe also requested an item be put on a future agenda.
 That request was to have the council draft a letter supporting their fight for federal recognition.

 Despite having a portion of the agenda earmarked for considering 030 requests, Council Member Albert Gonzalez moved to add the tribe’s request to a future agenda, something that drew ire from Park.
 Chahal joined him in dissent, saying he opposed it on “procedural grounds.”
-While Jain said, “we have never done that,” indicating that the council usually does not respond to public comment.
+Jain said “we have never done that,” indicating that the council usually does not respond to public comment.

 Googins waved away the discrepancy.